The Masked Singer (Belgian TV series): Production

+Costs

+Making The Masked Singer was expensive.
+What VTM paid to purchase the format remained secret.
+A channel pays the rights holder about 5 percent of their local production budget to purchase the format.
+One expert said that an episode of a studio show in Flanders costs between 250,000 and 400,000 euros.
+At the average of 325,000 euros per episode, you arrive at a production budget 3,900,000 euros for 12 episodes.
+In addition came the high costs for the costumes and the participation fee for the candidates.
+VTM was able to pay for the production thanks in part to many partnerships.

 Recording

 In January 2020, VTM announced that they would be producing a local series of the franchise.
 Normally, the series would have been recorded in March 2020, but recording was delayed by the COVID-19 pandemic.
 Recording started in June but with a limited audience.
 The judges were in the same group they could meet during the social restrictions because of COVID-19.
 After the final of the first season at 6 November 2020, VTM confirmed a second season.
 This season was recorded during the summer of 2022.

 Design

 Lightning expert Michiel Milbou, executive producer Olivier Deprez, director Maryse Van den Wyngaert and set designer Koen Verbrugghe designed the set.
 The only certainty were two giant masks, left and right, as entrances to the stage.
 The production was commended by The Economic Times for the set design and the clever use of lighting to give the impression there was a bigger audience.
 It was named one of the best and most beautiful productions of the international The Masked Singer editions.
 There was meant to be an audience of 300 people but because of COVID-19 measures, there was only an audience of 80 people possible.
 It took 1 hour to get the audience according to the measures and social restrictions safely into the studio.
 A home audience of 100 families was added.